mollyhendersonnn/Diss/README.md

 -dropdown for Event Type (Create Event - DONE BUT NEEDS PHP)

+-not logged in > edit event > remove all button

 --------------------------------------------------------------------------
 -Arrows in calendar to sandwhich the date (DONE)